Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 * didn't decrease dimension enough, so didn't solve the problem
 * can be correlated - have redundant dimensions

-Multiple summary statistics can have widely different scales, so unequal contributions to the distance metric
+Multiple summary statistics can have widely different scales, so unequal contributions to the distance metric.

 Book on this subject: [Handbook of approximate bayesian computation](https://www.routledge.com/Handbook-of-Approximate-Bayesian-Computation/Sisson-Fan-Beaumont/p/book/9780367733728)

 ### Surrogate models

-Alternative apporach is to construct surrogate models of parts o
+Alternative apporach is to construct surrogate models of parts of the system.

-Example: construct approximate likelihood at an abritrary paramter value
+Example: construct approximate likelihood at an abritrary parameter value.

 Synthetic likelihood is hardly efficient - the surrogate is fitted at each parameter value seperately.

-**BOLFI - bayesian optimisation for likelihood free inference.**
+**Bayesian optimisation for likelihood free inference (BOLFI)**

 This approach uses Gaussian processes.